freenode/web-7.0/content/kb/using/registration.md

     gives you the benefit of having all your nicks covered by the same cloak, should you choose to wear a cloak.
 The exception to this is where you might want to run a bot.
 You should register a separate account for your bot.

-4. Configure your client to identify itself to NickServ automatically whenever it connects to freenode so that it's less likely you'll connect to the network without being identified to NickServ.
-The easiest approach is to specify your NickServ password as a server password.
-If your client supports server password, please set this up as accountname:password.
-Make sure to include the colon.
-This will allow you to identify to your services account on connect, regardless of the nickname you are using when you connect.
-For example: /connect chat.freenode.net 6667 mquin:uwhY8wgzWw22-zXs.M39p

 Logging In
 ==========

 You'll need to log in to your nickname each time you reconnect to freenode.

 The simplest, and most robust, way to do this is to configure [SASL](kb/using/sasl), if your client supports it.
 If not, you can supply your login details, in the form `<account>:<password>`, as a server password and they will be forwarded to NickServ when you finish connecting.
+For example:

+    /connect chat.freenode.net 6667 mquin:uwhY8wgzWw22-zXs.M39p

 Nickname Expiry
 ===============